chroma-core/chroma/rust/index/src/quantization/docs/BENCHMARKS.md

 ### USearch only benchmark

+Operates only on the USearch index, not the SPANN index.

 Navigate latency at 32 threads dropped from 568us to 211.8us (2.68x improvement), recovering the single-thread baseline.
 Recall improved slightly (+2.3pp @10, +4.9pp @100).

 `cargo bench -p chroma-index --bench usearch_spann_profile -- --dataset wikipedia-en --centroid-bits 1 --initial-centroids 1000000 --threads 32 --data-vectors 1000000`